hoffmangroup/segway/doc/segway.rst

 numbered wiggle files, one for each segment label.
-In hierarchical segmentation mode, setting the `--output-label` option to *full* or *subseg* will cause segway to produce a wiggle file for each sublabel instead, identified as "label.sublabel" in the file name before the file extension.
+In hierarchical segmentation mode, setting the `--output-label` option to *full* or *subseg* will cause segway to produce a wiggle file for each sublabel instead, identified using the label and the sublabel in the file name before the file extension.
+For example, the bedGraph file for label 0, and sublabel 1 would be called "posterior0.1.bedGraph".
 The individual values will vary from 0 to 100, showing the percentage probability at each position for the label in that file.
 In most positions, the value will be 0 or 100, and substantially reproduce the Viterbi path determined from the **identify** task.
 The **posterior** task uses the same options for specifying a model and parameters as **identify**.

 Posterior results can be useful in determining regions of ambiguous labeling or in diagnosing new models.
 The mostly binary nature of the